top of page

 BIOGRAPHY

-Stephanie made her German debut in Spring 2022 at the Konzerthaus Berlin as the soprano soloist for Dvorak's "Stabat Mater" under the direction of Thomas Hennig.
-She sang Freia in the Miami Classical Music Festival’s production of Das Rheingold in the summer of 2022 as a Wagner Institute Fellow.
+Stephanie made her German debut at the Konzerthaus Berlin as the soprano soloist for Dvorak's "Stabat Mater" under the direction of Thomas Hennig.
+She sang Freia in the Miami Classical Music Festival’s production of Das Rheingold as a Wagner Institute Fellow.
+She was the recipient of an Artist Grant from The Wagner Society of Washington DC, and an offer to join the American Wagner Project, for which she sang selections of Elisabeth (Tannhäuser) and Elsa (Lohengrin) under the direction of Luana DeVol.
+Recent full roles include Woglinde in Das Rheingold and Gerhilde in Die Walküre.

 Stephanie sang the lead role of Susan B. Anthony in Opera UCLA's spring 2018 production of The Mother of Us All, Aunt Norris in Mansfield Park, and Dorothée in Cendrillon.
 At the University of Notre Dame, she sang Antonia in Les Contes d’Hoffmann, Béatrice in Béatrice et Bénédict, and Marthe in Gounod's Faust.
 Stephanie has been featured in recital with LA Opera Composer-in-Residence Matthew Aucoin and composer Mark Carlson.